interstellar/starlight/starlight/doc/Protocol.md

 ### Handling later counterparty ratchet transactions

 In some cases,
-a party's counterparty can have a ratchet transaction that supersedes the party's own latest ratchet transaction.
+a party’s counterparty can have a ratchet transaction that supersedes the party’s own latest ratchet transaction.
 This can occur when there is an uncompleted payment round, such as when a party is in state [PaymentAccepted](#paymentaccepted),